Skip to Content

 Sharing is caring!

-Here's how to easily make toast in the oven - it's ridiculously simple and a great way to make toast for a crowd.
-It takes less time than trying to do multiple slices in a toaster and is largely hands-off.
+Here's how to easily make toast in the oven - it's effortless and a great way to make toast for a crowd.
+It takes less time than doing multiple slices in a toaster and is largely hands-off.

 If you are making several sandwiches with toasted bread or making a big breakfast for several people, making toast in the oven is the way to go.